laurenceyoon/relay-performer/README.md

 $ conda activate rpf
 ```

-if there's issue about `portaudio` installation on Mac M1, please refer to [here](https://stackoverflow.com/a/68822818)
+- If there's an issue about `portaudio` installation on Mac M1, please refer to [here](https://stackoverflow.com/a/68822818)
+- If there's an issue about `soundfile`, please reinstall soundfile as follows:

+    ```bash
+    $ pip install --upgrade --force-reinstall soundfile
+    ```

 ## Rebuild DB & Start App